 In addition to rising arrest levels for ecstasy, arrest for opiates such as prescription oxycodone have skyrocketed over the past 10 years.
 Oxycodone and hydrocodone are the chemical names for the opiates found in common prescription drugs such as Percocet, Oxycontin, and Vicodin.
 Percocet and Vicodin are combination drugs that contain a small amount of controlled substance along with a larger amount of an over the counter analgesic such as aspirin or acetaminophen.
 Oxycontin typically comes in the form an extended release pill of pure oxycodone.
-Illegal possession of this drug also carries a maximum penalty of 4 years in prison.
+Illegal possession of this drug also carries a maximum penalty of 1 year.
 Arrests for illegal possession typically occur if someone is caught carrying the drug without a prescription.
 Police officers have also focused a great deal of effort on cracking down on obtaining oxycodone with fraudulent a prescription, and doctor shopping.
 If you or someone you know has been arrested for any of these offenses contact criminal lawyer at The Herbst Firm to discuss your case.